Nara-Network/nara-stable-ovault/docs/CROSS_CHAIN_DEPLOYMENT.md

 **Deploys:**

 - ✅ `MCTOFT` - Mint/burn OFT for MCT on spoke
-- ✅ `USDeOFT` - Mint/burn OFT for nUSD on spoke
+- ✅ `nUSDOFT` - Mint/burn OFT for nUSD on spoke

 **What it does:**